Content Negotiation

 }

-Then, pass your language matcher into ContentNegotiator.
+Pass your language matcher into ContentNegotiator.

 use Aphiria\ContentNegotiation\ContentNegotiator;